MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.4.2 User Experience

 Your extension must start up promptly and must stay responsive to user input.
-Your extension must continue to run and remain responsive to user input.
-Your extension must shut down gracefully and not close unexpectedly.
-Your extension should handle exceptions and remain responsive to user input after the exception is handled.
+It must also shut down gracefully and not close unexpectedly.

 ### 1.5 Personal Information